What is secured borrowing?

 What is repossession?

 At the end of adverts for mortgages, you may hear the phrase “your house may be repossessed if you fail to keep up with your mortgage repayments”.
 Though repossession is a last resort for banks, they are within their legal rights to evict you and sell your house if you don’t make your repayments on time.
 This may be the worst of the consequences of not making your secured loan repayments, but it helps highlight just how serious it is when you miss repayments.
-Even if the loan is unsecured, you can still face arrears, negative impact on your credit file and in some cases, bailiffs.
+Even if the loan is unsecured, you can still face arrears, negative impact on your credit file and, in some cases, bailiffs.
 While your loan may not be secured, there is still legislation in place to allow some lenders to take possession of your assets if you fail to pay a loan.
-Again, this is a worst case scenario and happens quite rarely, but it’s still a possibility.
+Again, this is the worst case scenario and happens quite rarely, but it is still a possibility.

-If you can’t make your repayments towards your loan – whether secured or unsecured – you should get in touch with your lender as soon as possible.
+If you cannot make your repayments towards your loan – whether secured or unsecured – you should get in touch with your lender as soon as possible.
 If they can’t advise you on the next steps to take, they can signpost you to debt advice charities who will be able to assess your circumstances, while agreeing a temporary measure to help you keep your account up to date in the meantime.

 Should I use a secured loan?

 Lenders will conduct affordability and creditworthiness assessments to make sure the loan is affordable, and in the case of secured borrowing, they also require collateral.
-But this doesn’t mean you don’t share some of the responsibility when you apply for credit: you have to choose a sensible option and you have to be sure you can afford the repayments.
+But this doesn’t mean you don’t share some of the responsibility when you apply for credit – you have to choose a sensible option and you have to be sure you can afford the repayments.
 While a lender can look at the most up to date information on your credit file and bank statements, they won’t know your future financial commitments (unless you tell them).

 Ultimately, secured borrowing is just another type of credit.
-It comes in various shapes and sizes and often the most common types of secured loans aren’t considered as “secured” because of the way the finance is marketed, and because in some cases like car finance, you have full use of the asset during the loan term.
+It comes in various shapes and sizes and often the most common types of secured loans are not considered as “secured” because of the way the finance is marketed, and because in some cases like car finance, you have full use of the asset during the loan term.

 Not everyone likes the idea of secured borrowing for many reasons – namely that you might lose the asset if you experience long-term financial difficulty and miss several repayments.
 There are unsecured options available, even if you have bad credit, such as a credit line or a payday loan.
 Guarantor loans are also considered reasonable alternatives to secured loans.
-You should always do your research before applying and compare the loans first to make sure you’re getting a good deal.

 More Information